expo/expo/docs/pages/versions/unversioned/sdk/device.md

 ### `Device.getPlatformFeaturesAsync()` (Android only)

 Get a list of features that are available on the system.
+The feature names are platform-specific.

 #### Returns

-A Promise that resolves to an array of strings, each containing the name of the available feature on the current device system.
+A Promise that resolves to an array of strings, each of which is a platform-specific name of an available feature on the current device.

 **Examples**